 - Can I book a car?

 All the other steps are similar to the ones we stated above.
 What goals a user is trying to achieve here?
-What do they do?
+How do they act?
 What channels do they use?
-What problems do they have?
+Are there some problems they face?
 How can you fix those?

 For example, Jeremy has no problems with downloading the app, creating an account, and other technicalities.
 All he’s thinking about is what car he will ride this Friday.
 He has yet to know that this Friday the car he would choose will be left on the road because of breakage.